jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

     _Modifying the App class_

 1. The Factoid app now contains a model describing the "data" used by the app — in this case, random, interesting facts — and a view-model to drive the user experience.
-Now it is time to add controls to the main page of the app in order to display random facts.
+Now it is time to add controls to the main page of the app in order to display those facts.
 Begin by opening **MainPage.xaml** and replacing the current contents of the file with the following XAML:

 	```XAML
 	<Page